chadwhitacre/openpath/2024/distributing-funds/index.md

 solving the first problem.
 The [Open Source Pledge](https://opensourcepledge.com/) is one implementation of one of the approaches.
-In this post I want to talk about the second part: assuming funds are flowing, how do we allocate them?
+In this post I want to talk about the second part: assuming funds are flowing, how do we distribute them?

-{% include img.html src="pachinko.jpg" caption="Not a perfect analogy but I picture allocations as a sort of pachinko machine." url="https://www.youtube.com/watch?v=7RTg89WEsXQ" %}
+{% include img.html src="pachinko.jpg" caption="Not a perfect analogy but I picture distribution as a sort of pachinko machine." url="https://www.youtube.com/watch?v=7RTg89WEsXQ" %}

 ## A Policy Goal

-Let's define a policy goal: **We should allocate money to individuals to fairly reward past contributions and motivate valuable future contributions.** Notice these subordinate aims:
+Let's define a policy goal: **We should distribute money to individuals to fairly reward past contributions and motivate valuable future contributions.** Notice these subordinate aims: